emilbjornson/mimobook/README.md

 ## Content of Code Package

-This code package contains 30 Matlab scripts and 17 Matlab functions.
+This code package contains 138 Matlab scripts and 1 Matlab function.

 Each script is used to reproduce a particular simulation-generated figure in the book.
-The scripts are named using the convention sectionX_figureY, which is interpreted as the script that reproduces Figure X.Y.
+The scripts are named using the convention chapterX_figureY, which is interpreted as the script that reproduces Figure X.Y.
 A few scripts are instead named as chapterX_exerciseX_Y and will then generate the figure corresponding to Exercise X.Y.
+A few scripts are named as chapterX_figureY_Z and will then generate Figures X.Y and X.Z.

-The functions are used by the scripts to carry out certain tasks, such as initiating a simulation setup, generating channel correlation matrices, generating channel realizations, computing channel estimates, computing SEs, implementing power control algorithms, etc.
+The function "functionWaterfilling.m" is used by several scripts to carry out waterfilling power allocation.

 See each script and function for further documentation.
-Note that some of the functions use [CVX](http://cvxr.com/cvx/) with SDPT3 solver, which need to be installed separately.

 ## Acknowledgements